ayushgpt1/LexDraft/README.md

    5 dimensions and lists specific issues per dimension.
 8. **Return & Persist** — The backend returns the full result as JSON and saves `outputs/evaluation_report.json`.
 The frontend displays the extracted case information, affidavit preview, evaluation summary, deterministic checks, and issues.
-The user can download the DOCX.
+Users can download the generated Affidavit in Reply DOCX.
+The evaluation report is displayed in the frontend.

 ---